clintonboys/clintonboys.github.io/_posts/2015-03-18-israel-election-thoughts.md

 ## Political parties

 The Israeli political landscape is dominated by the nationalist right.
-I'll give a brief summary of the ten main parties
+I'll give a brief summary of the ten main parties.

+### Meretz

+### Zionist Camp

 - Meretz
 - Nationalism in Israel